Ultimate Huntington Beach Real Estate Investing Guide for 2026

 Unemployment Rate

-It is difficult to maintain a steady rental market if there are many unemployed residents in it.
-Out-of-work individuals can’t be customers of yours and of related companies, which causes a domino effect throughout the community.
-The still employed workers could discover their own wages cut.
-Even renters who are employed will find it difficult to stay current with their rent.
+It is difficult to have a sound rental market if there are many unemployed residents in it.
+Otherwise profitable businesses lose clients when other employers retrench people.
+The still employed workers could find their own incomes reduced.
+Even people who have jobs will find it hard to pay rent on time.

 Income Rates